Digitelektro/MeteorDemod/readme.md

 -f --format     Optional, format of the output images (jpg, bmp, png), default: bmp

--d --date       Optional, specify date for decoding older files (format: dd:mm:yyyy)
+-d --date       Optional, specify date for decoding older files (format: dd-mm-yyyy)

+Other settings can be found in the settings.ini file.

 ## Development